octapush/octapush.docs/README.md

 # Demo and Documentation

-You can access the live demo which is also a detailed documentation of octapush.docs usage from [http://documentation.octapush.xyz/octapush.doc]
+You can access the live demo which is also a detailed documentation of octapush.docs usage [from here](http://documentation.octapush.xyz/octapush.doc)

 ----